rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 - load the code in an interpreter and test it

 And last but not least **always try first the exploit in a local lab environment and analyze it at the packet level before running it against your customer's infrastructure**.

+To remember: an exploit is not always necessary
+- configuration mistakes
+- admin errors
+- services can be brute-forced!

+### Evaluating a vulnerability exploit
+These are some questions to ask about the exploit:
+- location of the attacker:
+  - remote, preferred
+  - local (physical), it can be used for internal testing or if we gain access via a remote vector
+  - subnet, can be used for man-in-the-middle
+  - intranet, inside the internet firewall
+- does an exploit actually exist?
+  - can we find one or do we have to create the exploit?
+- impact
+  - a (D)DoS is of not much use
+- what's the exploit's complexity?
+  - what are the necessary coding skills?
+(C, Java, Python, others...)
+  - is decription or decoding required?
+- authentication
+  - is it required?
+    - data analysis should reveal potential password attack vectors
+      - ssh
+      - smb
+      - rdp
+  - most webapps use authentication

 ## Unix/Linux Exploitation